evintunador/FutureFormer/README.md

 This model is designed as a kind of expansion upon next-token prediction that encourages the model to think about what it wants to output further into the future of the sequence at lower & lower resolutions as the prediction gets further out, and then attend to its thoughts about the future when generating the next token.
 Hopefully this is kind of allowing the model to plan ahead in a way

 This repo is built off of [templateGPT](https://github.com/evintunador/templateGPT) and part of a larger project of mine called [micro_model_sandbox]() that's basically a hub for all the novel model experiments I do, with the goal of facilitating easy comparison between the different models.
-Basically for each of those experiments I just use this very repo as a template to start editing, and then once I'm happy with the project (or if I've just abandoned it but it's moderately functional) I add it to the sandbox.
+Basically for each of those experiments I just use this very repo as a template to start editing, and then once I'm happy with the project (or if I've just abandoned it but it's moderately functional) I add it to the sandbox

 ## getting started
 1. clone the repository